Shlackka/Oathbound/README.md

 - __Game Setup Features__

     - Title Screen:
-      - The game starts with a title screen that displays the game's name in a stylized ASCII format, setting the mood for the adventure.
+      - The game starts with a title screen that displays the game's name in a stylised ASCII format, setting the mood for the adventure.

     - Character Creation:
       - Player are prompted to enter their character's name.